rust-lang/rust/README.md

   passed to Miri.

-The following environment variables are internal, but used to communicate between different Miri binaries, and as such worht documenting:
+The following environment variables are internal, but used to communicate between different Miri binaries, and as such worth documenting:

 * `MIRI_BE_RUSTC` when set to any value tells the Miri driver to actually not interpret the code but compile it like rustc would.
 This is useful to be sure